Chinese stripe-necked turtle

 Have you seen Chinese stripe-necked turtle?

 Be on the lookout for Chinese stripe-necked turtle and report it to Biosecurity Queensland.
-Early detection and reporting are the key elements in controlling Chinese stripe-necked turtle.
+Early detection and reporting are the key elements in preventing Chinese stripe-necked turtles from becoming a major problem in Queensland.

 Call us on 13 25 23.